no-context/moo/README.md

     // ...
 ```

-You can also feed it chunks of input at a time:
+You can also feed it chunks of input at a time.

 ```j
     lexer.reset()